Learn how to make DIY Personalized Notepads with this fun and easy tutorial!

 With the holidays just around the corner, I’m getting into the seasonal spirit.
-I love making DIY gifts for my friends and family, as well as shopping for just the perfect thing.
-So every day this week, I’ll be sharing an easy DIY gift along with a fun gift guide.
+I love making DIY gifts for my friends and family!

-Today, I have a super simple DIY Personalized Notepad tutorial, plus Men’s and Women’s Gift Guides!
+Today, I have a super simple DIY Personalized Notepad tutorial, and they make such a fun gift.

 Seriously, you can put together these notepads with supplies you probably already have at home.
 Nothing fancy is required, and they make a great stocking stuffer.

 Would you like to make a Personalized Notepad?

 It's super easy ... just follow my detailed tutorial below!

 - 12 sheets of white printer paper (per notepad)